AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2023-09-28-managedmodels.md

 RawRepresentable's w/ a base types (like `enum Color: String {...}` or `enum Priority: Int {...}`) are stored as the base type.

-Codable's attributes should now work, untested.
-It works a little different from SwiftData, which decomposes some Codables.
+Codable attributes should now work, untested.
+It works a little different to SwiftData, which decomposes some Codables (splits nested properties into own attributes / database columns).

 ##### Initializers